 The New York State Tuition Assistance Program (TAP) helps eligible New York residents attending in-state postsecondary institutions pay for tuition.
 Depending on the academic year in which the student began study, annual TAP awards range from \$500 to full CUNY tuition.

 To be eligible for TAP, a student must:

-- Be a United States citizen or eligible non-citizen. - Be a legal resident of New York State - Study full time (at least 12 credits per semester) at an approved postsecondary institution in New York State. - Have graduated from high school, or have a GED, or has passed a federally-approved exam demonstrating the student can benefit from the education offered - Be matriculated in an approved program of study and be in good academic standing - Have at least a cumulative "C" average after receipt of two annual payments - o Be charged at least \$200 tuition per year - Not be in default on a student loan guaranteed by HESC and not be in default on any repayment of state awards - Meet income eligibility limitations
+- Be a United States citizen or eligible non-citizen. - Be a legal resident of New York State - Study full time (at least 12 credits per semester).\ - Have graduated from a U.S. high school, or have a GED, or has passed a federally-approved exam demonstrating the student can benefit from the education offered - Be matriculated in an approved program of study and be in good academic standing - Have at least a cumulative "C" average after receipt of two annual payments - Not be in default on a student loan guaranteed by HESC and not be in default on any repayment of state awards - Meet income eligibility limitations